Jazz guitarist: Replacing the banjo

-The role of the early jazz guitarists was to be part of the rhythm section.
+Early jazz guitarists were meant to be part of the rhythm section.
 Freddie Green played rhythm guitar for the Count Basie Orchestra from the 1930s until Basie's death in the 1980s, contributing to the band's swing by inverting chords, also known as revoicing, on each beat.
 Like Green, Eddie Condon played rhythm guitar his whole career without taking a solo.
 Allan Reuss gave rhythm guitar a place in the big band of Benny Goodman.

 The first jazz guitarist to step from the rhythm section was Eddie Lang.
 Wanting to do more than strum chords for the band, Lang played single-string solos.
 He drew attention to himself while he was a member of the Paul Whiteman Orchestra and as a popular studio musician.
 Like most guitarists of the time, he started on banjo, and when he switched to guitar, many others followed.
 His Gibson L-5 archtop became a popular model among jazz guitarists.
 By 1934, largely due to Lang, guitar replaced the banjo as a jazz instrument.

 Django Reinhardt's flashy style stood out in the early days of rhythm guitarists.
 He was born in Belgium to a gypsy family.
 His gypsy jazz was influenced by the flamenco guitar of Spanish gypsies and the violin of Hungarian gypsies.
 In the 1930s, he formed the Quintet of the Hot Club of France, consisting of three acoustic guitars, a violin, and a double bass.
 He toured the U.S. in 1946 with Duke Ellington.
 The gypsy jazz tradition has a small but loyal following that continued in the work of the Ferré family, the Schmitt family, Angelo Debarre, Christian Escoudé, Fapy Lafertin, Biréli Lagrène, Jon Larsen, Jimmy Rosenberg, and Stephane Wrembel.